 Singular Spectrum Analysis (SSA) Algorithm for Superior Prediction Precision

-Cyntegrity is proud to announce that it has finished the implementation of a powerful Machine Learning (ML) predictive analytics engine for all clinical metrics that are integrated in MyRBQM® Portal.
-All current and future portal users can benefit from the latest Machine Learning enhancements with the upcoming software release in early June 2020.
+Cyntegrity has implemented a powerful Machine Learning (ML) predictive analytics engine for ALL clinical metrics that are integrated in MyRBQM® Portal.
+Portal users can now benefit from the latest Machine Learning enhancements.

 “With this achievement, Cyntegrity not only strengthens its position as a data science leader in the BioPharma market, but also facilitates clinical study teams with easy-to-use tools to perform sophisticated data analyses.”, said Artem Andrianov, CEO Cyntegrity.